Eastern Illinois Panthers

 The Eastern Illinois Panthers are the intercollegiate athletic programs of Eastern Illinois University (EIU) located in Charleston, Illinois, United States.
-The Panthers athletic program is a member of the Ohio Valley Conference (OVC) and competes at the NCAA Division I level in the Football Championship Subdivision.
+The Panthers athletic program competes at the NCAA Division I level and is a member of the Ohio Valley Conference (OVC).
+The football team is a member of the Division I FCS (formerly known as Division I-AA) OVC–Big South Football Association.
 EIU's colors are blue and gray.
 Selected as the team mascot in 1930, EIU's panther was informally known as "Billy" for many years and was officially named "Billy the Panther" in 2008.
 Panther teams have won five NCAA national championships in three sports.
 The Panthers also won the 1969 NAIA men's soccer title.

 History

 Eastern Illinois athletics began in the school's very first year, with the inaugural football team taking the field only three weeks after the first students arrived on campus in 1899.

 Eastern Illinois was a member of the Interstate Intercollegiate Athletic Conference from 1912 to 1970.
 From 1978 to 1982 they were members of the Mid-Continent Athletic Association which was absorbed by the Association of Mid-Continent Universities later known as the Mid-Continent Conference now the Summit League till 1996.
 In 1996 they joined the Ohio Valley Conference which is their current conference.

-A member of the Ohio Valley Conference since 1996, Eastern Illinois University sponsors teams in ten men's and ten women's NCAA sanctioned sports.
-The Panthers' men's soccer team and men's and women's swimming teams compete as associate members of the Summit League since those sports are not sponsored by the OVC.
-The OVC merged its men's tennis league into that of the Horizon League after the 2021–22 school year, with all OVC teams in that sport, including Eastern Illinois, becoming Horizon associates.
+A member of the Ohio Valley Conference since 1996, Eastern Illinois University sponsors teams in nine men's and ten women's NCAA sanctioned sports.
+The Panthers' men's and women's swimming teams compete as associate members of the Summit League since those sports are not sponsored by the OVC.
+The men's soccer team also competed in the Summit League before the OVC launched a men's soccer league for the 2023 season (2023–24 school year).